MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
-## Remove the image from the pop-up and replace it with a button.
+## Step 1: Remove the image from the pop-up and replace it with a button.

 Update your `popup.html` file with some straightforward markup that displays a title and a button.
 You'll later program that button in a different step, but for now include a reference to an empty JavaScript file `popup.js`.
 Below is a sample updated HTML: